"'George's secrets'. There's the shortest book ever written!"

 Beckett: Oh, Castle, the things you don't know about me could fill a book.

-- In The Bible: The Complete Word of God (Abridged), one of the players announces a reading of "the funniest sections of the book of Job."
+- In The Bible: The Complete Word of God (abridged), one of the players announces a reading of "the funniest sections of the book of Job."
 Awkward silence ensues, because, of course, the book of Job doesn't have any funny parts.
+Another compares the Book of Ruth to other short books like Great Moments of Tolerance in the Old Testament and Positive Images of Women in the Bible.

 - Another inversion, from The Simpsons: